Reactive Synthesis Without Regret: Variant I: plays any strategy

-\paragraph{Upper bounds.} We now describe an algorithm to compute regret for all payoff functions.
+We now describe an algorithm to compute regret for all payoff functions.
 To do so, we will use the fact that all payoff functions we consider, can be assumed to be prefix-independent.
-Thus, let us first convince the reader that one can, in polynomial time, modify $\inffun$ and $\supfun$ games so that they become prefix-independent.\todo{I have re-arranged this to put the pref-indepping lemma first.
-A reviewer said it makes it clearer.}
+Thus, let us first convince the reader that one can, in polynomial time, modify $\inffun$ and $\supfun$ games so that they become prefix-independent.